Fancy cuisine. Farm-to-table fare. Full-service restaurants.

 1. Providing plentiful choices

 A description of today’s typical resident reads like this: well-educated, well-traveled, with exacting expectations.
-Forward-thinking communities are eager to please by offering residents excellence in every aspect of senior living, starting with food.
+Forward-thinking communities are eager to please by offering residents excellence in every aspect of retirement living, starting with food.

 2. Creating an experience

 Retirement communities are designing not only new menus, but new mealtime experiences.

 Stylish dining rooms provide an elegant ambiance, with meal orders taken at tableside and delivered in courses.
 Other locales, like cafes and bistros, feature extended hours and casual dining.
 Interactive food stations serves up customized selections on the spot, from made-to-order omelets to build-your-own pizza.

 Retirement communities are seeking out chefs and staff with hospitality backgrounds, many of whom have trained at renowned culinary schools.
 Executive chefs see meal preparation as an art.
 They design inspired menus, supervise day-to-day food preparation, and oversee special culinary events.
 They also train their staff to have a laser-like focus on resident expectations.

 Diners are curious about the food on their plate.
 Where were the vegetables grown?
 How was the chicken seasoned?
 What’s in that secret sauce?
 Engaging residents, soliciting their feedback, and incorporating those suggestions into the menu is just as important as proper execution in the kitchen.
 Talking with residents and offering satisfaction surveys give diners a voice in their mealtime experience.
 Chefs introduce new dishes with care, answering residents’ questions and explaining meal preparation.
 They dine with residents at a “Chef’s Table” to hear opinions on the menu, cater to special requests, and foster relationships.